 It’s not just the standardized solutions, it’s the fundamental approach to organization that’s flawed.
 All those expert solutions add more formality, assemble more committees or task forces or action teams.

-We’ll hold a bunch of community meetings, and then the consultant will write a plan for us!
+We’ll hold a bunch of community meetings, and then the consultant will help us write a plan!

 It doesn’t matter what they call it, it’s still more formal structure, more voting, more cases of a few chosen people deciding what’s best for everyone, more plans that represent an idealized and static future that’s never going to come to pass.